 Under the ESA, Section 7, the USFWS is not obligated to concur to this No Effect determination.

-Similarly, the NFMS reviewed its consultative responsibilities under ESA, 16 U.S.C. § 1536, and associated regulations at 50 C.F.R. part 402.
-Based on this review, the NMFS is not required to provide formal written responses to requests for concurrence with a federal action agency's determination its actions will not affect any ESA-listed species or designated critical habitat ("no effect" determination).
+NFMS reviewed its consultative responsibilities under ESA, 16 U.S.C. § 1536, and associated regulations at 50 C.F.R. part 402.
+Based on this review, the NMFS is not required to provide formal written responses to requests for concurrence with a Federal action agency's determination that its actions will not affect any ESA-listed species or designated critical habitat ("no effect" determination).

-In cases where the USFWS or NMFS disagree with the federal action agency's "no effect" determination, they may offer to provide the above-referenced technical assistance and may urge the federal action agency to engage in ESA Section 7 consultation.
+In cases where the USFWS or NMFS disagree with the Federal action agency's "no effect" determination, they may offer to provide the above-referenced technical assistance and may urge the Federal action agency to engage in ESA Section 7 consultation.

 This No Effect documentation provides the information required pursuant to the ESA and implementing regulation (50 CFR 402.14), to comply with the ESA.
-Additional jurisprudence includes the National Environmental Policy Act of 1969, 42 U.S.C. section 4321, et seq.; the Fish and Wildlife Coordination Act of 1958 (PL 85-624; 16 U.S.C.
-661 et seq.); the Marine Mammal Protection Act of 1972; and the Bald Eagle Protection Act of 1940.
+Additional jurisprudence includes the National Environmental Policy Act (NEPA) of 1969, 42 U.S.C. section 4321, et seq.; the Fish and Wildlife Coordination Act of 1958 (PL 85-624; 16 U.S.C.
+661 et seq.); the

+Marine Mammal Protection Act of 1972; the Bald Eagle Protection Act of 1940; and the Magnuson-Stevens Fishery Conservation and Management Act.

-Figure 1.
-The South Central Coast Louisiana Area - St. Martin, St. Mary, and Iberia Parishes, Louisiana
+Figure A4:1-1.
+The South Central Coast Louisiana Study Area - St. Martin, St. Mary, and Iberia Parishes, Louisiana

 The No Effect documentation provides an assessment of the effects of the project on the protected species in the vicinity of the project.
-Because this project will not be constructed in the next year, the District will initiate an updated threatened and endangered species review with USFWS and NMFS no more than a year before construction begins.
-If the project changes or if additional information on the distribution of listed or proposed species becomes available, the District will reconsider its No Effect determination and coordinate any change in it as soon as possible.
+Because this project will not be constructed in the next year, CEMVN will initiate an updated threatened and endangered species review with USFWS and NMFS no more than a year before construction begins.
+If the project changes or if additional information on the distribution of listed or proposed species becomes available, CEMVN will reconsider its No Effect determination and coordinate any change as soon as possible.